Wintellect/MSLearn/Introduction to Bash/includes/3-bash-commands.md

 The `grep` command is a powerful tool for searching plain text using regular expressions.

 You can also use files as input.
 By default, standard input comes from the keyboard, but it too can be redirected.
 To get input from a file instead of the keyboard, use the `<` operator.
 One common sysadmin task is to sort the contents of a file.
-As the name suggests, `sort` sorts text in alphabetical order.
+As the name suggests, `sort` sorts text in alphabetical order:

 ```bash
 sort < file.txt